 gully at usc.edu

-Gully Burns is a project leader at ISI, where he focuses on pragmatic biomedical knowledge engineering systems that reduce information overload and enable scientists to use information more effectively.
+Gully Burns is a project leader at Information Sciences Institute, where he focuses on pragmatic biomedical knowledge engineering systems that reduce information overload and enable scientists to use information more effectively.
 He is also the principal investigator for multiple federally funded grants, as well as a Research Assistant Professor of neurobiology at USC’s College of Letters, Arts and Sciences.

 Ann Chervenak, Ph.D.